KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

     The max altitude expected to be reached.

+.. attribute:: Orbit:ETA:APOAPSIS

+    :type: scalar (seconds)
+    :access: Get only

+    Seconds until you will reach this orbit's apoapsis.

 .. attribute:: Orbit:PERIAPSIS

     :type: scalar (m)
     :access: Get only

     The min altitude expected to be reached.

+.. attribute:: Orbit:ETA:PERIAPSIS

+    :type: scalar (seconds)
+    :access: Get only

+    Seconds until you will reach this orbit's periapsis.

 .. attribute:: Orbit:BODY